fastfetch-cli/fastfetch-wiki/Configuration.md

 }
 ```

 Use `fastfetch -h <module>-format` to see available format options for each module.
+See [Format String Guide](Format-String-Guide) for the syntax.

 ## Tips for Better Configuration